How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Methodology

 The application of source-aware ST metrics extends the segmentation problem to include the source text, which, similar to the translation hypothesis, has to be aligned with the gold reference translation.
 However, when the source text is not available and needs to be generated with an ASR model, a cross-lingual approach is required to align synthetic transcripts in the source language with target language translations.
 A possible solution to this problem, out of the reach of the monolingual L-Segmenter, is shown in Figure~\ref{fig:re-seg}.
 The target text is first translated into the source language, segment by segment, by means of an MT model (back-translation).
 The source text produced by the ASR model is then aligned by means of L-Segmenter to the back-translation of the target, thus indirectly achieving the cross-lingual alignment.
 In the figure, we name this segmentation procedure as {\bf XL-Segmenter}, where {\bf X} emphasizes its cross-lingual nature.

 {\textbf{Input:}} {\textbf{Output:}}

 However, as mentioned above, L-Segmenter may misplace unaligned words occurring at segment boundaries.
 Alignment fails because L-Segmenter performs it solely on string matching, ignoring any grammatical considerations (e.g., lexicon, syntax, semantics).
 Therefore, to refine the boundaries of segments generated by XL-Segmenter, our further extension looks at word alignments built on word embeddings rather than on words' surface form, as the Levenshtein distance does.
 Embeddings have the advantage of capturing semantic relationships between different words with similar meaning (such as synonyms), thus yielding to more robust and precise alignments.

-Algorithm~\ref{alg:refinement} provides a high-level description of the procedure.
-Given a pair of source/target sentences <$s_i$,$t_i$>, each element is concatenated with its immediate successor ($s_{i+1}$ and $t_{i+1}$, respectively); the tokens of the resulting concatenations are then aligned using SimAlign~\cite{jalili-sabet-etal-2020-simalign} (step~3).
-At this point, while keeping the original bipartition of $t_i+t_{i+1}$ fixed, the number of cross-alignments\footnote{A cross-alignment is such if the tokens it connects fall in opposite partitions of the respective strings (the right one of the source and the left one of the target, or vice versa).} is computed for all possible bipartitions of $s_i+s_{i+1}$; the bipartition with the minimal number of cross-alignments is selected as the new segmentation of $s_i+s_{i+1}$ (step~4).
-If the optimal segmentation of $s_i+s_{i+1}$ differs from the original one, words are moved accordingly from one segment to the other (steps~5 and~6).
-The strength of the proposed algorithm lies in its use of SimAlign, a word alignment tool that leverages both static and contextualized embeddings and is particularly effective at aligning words even when they appear far apart in the sequence.
-In our implementation, embeddings are provided by mBERT~\cite{devlin2018bert}, which supports 104 languages.
-The two tables at the bottom of Figure~\ref{fig:resegExample} in Appendix~D illustrate how the typical boundary issues observed in segments produced by XL-Segmenter are solved by our refinement algorithm.
-We name {\bf XLR-Segmenter} the whole segmentation procedure depicted in Figure\ref{fig:re-seg}, where the \textbf{R} indicates the boundary Refinement stage, and its effectiveness is shown in Sections~\ref{sec:reseg-controlled} and~\ref{sec:realistic}.
+Algorithm~\ref{alg:refinement} provides a high-level description of the procedure, named {\bf XLR-Segmenter}, where the \textbf{R} indicates the boundary Refinement stage, also shown in Figure~\ref{fig:re-seg}.
+Given a pair of source/target sentences <$s_i$,$t_i$>, each element is concatenated with its immediate successor ($s_{i+1}$ and $t_{i+1}$, respectively).
+Then, while keeping the original bipartition of $t_i+t_{i+1}$ fixed, the refinement procedure looks for the optimal splitting point of the source (step~3) and, if it differs from the original one, words are moved accordingly from one segment to the other, updating both $s_i$ and $s_{i+1}$ (steps~4-5).